 Press Release 2022 Australian Festival of Transport- Reunion

-The National Road Transport Hall of Fame in Alice Springs has begun preparations for the Truckies reunion in August 2022
+The National Road Transport Hall of Fame in Alice Springs is looking forward to hosting the Truckies reunion commencing on Friday 26th August.

-On Saturday the inductions will occur in the afternoon and we are encouraging people to download the form from our webpage and nominate inductees early as nominations close on 30th June 2022.
-Due to the restrictions impacted by Covid-19 we also have inductee's that missed the opportunity in 2020 & 2021 to be inducted and have deferred to this year so we wil commence the celebrations with these people being on the podium first.
+On Saturday the inductions start at 3pm.
+Due to the restrictions impacted by Covid-19 we also have inductee's that missed the opportunity in 2020 & 2021 to be inducted and have deferred to this year so we will commence the celebrations with these people being on the podium first.

-After the inductions on Saturday afternoon the Bar will open in Stuart's kitchen at 4.30pm and then follow at 6pm with a Formal Gala dinner and live music in the Kenworth Pavilion until around 10pm
+After inductions on Saturday afternoon join us in the Bar at Stuart's kitchen for celebratory drinks and grazing plates at 4.30pm until 6pm .
+The Territory Formal Gala dinner and live music in the Kenworth Pavilion starts at 6pm until around 10pm

 Media Release: Road Transport Historical Society Incorporated